Multinet on the deck of the R/V Tiglax.

 The Northern Gulf of Alaska is a marine environment along a long and relatively inaccessible coastline.
 Therefore, our fieldwork is restricted to periodic research cruises and moored instruments that can collect data unattended.
 Furthermore, to build a more complete picture of the ecosystem, we supplement collected data with modeling studies.
 The primary elements of our research consist of:

 - Regular Observation: Tri-annual cruises will measure parameters along cross-shelf lines between spring and fall.
 Multi-instrument moorings deployed at selected Seward Line stations will measure parameters year-round.
 Together, these direct observations will :

 - Measure short- and long-term environmental and ecosystem variability, and

 Existing collaborations will provide information on higher trophic level such as fish and marine mammals.

 - Process Studies: At representative stations during some cruises, we will perform experiments to determine things like the rates of primary production and grazing.

 - Modeling Studies: Numerical models will incorporate physical and biogeochemical observations in order to provide frameworks for testing hypotheses.
 In particular, models will be essential to determining the role of freshwater inputs and for testing what aspects of the food web support resilience.

-- Data Management: Visualizations and methods for distributing data will share results with LTER colleagues, educators, students, and resource managers.
+- Data Management: Data archives and simplified Signature Datasets will share results with LTER colleagues, educators, students, and resource managers.